 Contact a personal injury lawyer immediately

-Quick action ensures that evidence is preserved and negotiations can begin before positions harden.
+Quick action preserves evidence and starts negotiations before positions harden.

 How Often Should You Review Your Insurance?

-Experts recommend reviewing your policy at least once a year or after any major life change, buying a new vehicle, starting a business, or significantly increasing your income.
-The Florida Office of Insurance Regulation advises consumers to ensure their liability limits match their financial exposure, not just the legal minimum.
+Experts suggest you review your policy at least once a year.
+Also review it after a major life change.
+This includes buying a new vehicle or starting a business.
+Review it if your income rises a lot.
+The Florida Office of Insurance Regulation advises consumers to match liability limits to their financial risk.
+Do not rely only on the legal minimum.

 Can Insurers Be Forced to Pay More Than Limits?

 Yes, if they act in bad faith.
-Florida’s bad-faith laws allow policyholders to sue their insurer for the full amount of a judgment if the insurer unreasonably refuses to settle within limits when it could and should have done so.
-This is why having a lawyer involved early can pressure insurers to make fair settlement offers and safeguard your rights under your insurance coverage in Florida.
+Florida’s bad-faith laws let policyholders sue their insurer for the full judgment amount.
+This can happen if the insurer unreasonably refuses to settle within policy limits.
+The insurer must have been able and expected to settle.
+This is why having a lawyer involved early can push insurers to offer fair settlements.
+It can also protect your rights under your insurance coverage in Florida.

 How to Be Proactive Against Future Risk